geoinquiets/rafagas/_pages/to_process.md

 The effect of Pokémon Go on urban mobility in the cities (real study, PDF)
 <https://arxiv.org/abs/1610.08098>

-## Nº468: Vallvidrera, elevation, 4D, farms, demography
+## Nº468: Vallvidrera, elevation, 4D, farms

 Buildings in Vallvidrera (Barcelona) in 3D, arranged by year of construction
 <http://www.mapgang.tk/indexVallvi.html>